DUNE/computing-training-202112/_episodes/05-quiz-storage-spaces-data-mgmt.md

 ---
-title: Quiz on Storage Spaces and DM
+title: Quiz on Storage Spaces and Data Mgmt
 teaching: 30
 exercises: 0
 questions:
-- “Do you understand the storage spaces and data management principles?"
+- Do you understand the storage spaces and data management principles?
 objectives:
-- "Validate your understanding by working through and discussing answers to several questions."
+- Validate your understanding by working through and discussing answers to several questions.
 keypoints:
-- “Practice makes perfect."
+- Practice makes perfect.
 ---

 ## Quiz Time